for Liberal Studies (History) - BA (Hons) with Integrated Foundation

 Topics covered on this module will vary from year to year.
 One topic will be the European Reformation of the sixteenth century.
 From about 1517 to 1570, the religious landscape of the West was in turmoil: old ideas were challenged, radical new ideas were emerging and a new religion, or religions, of Protestantism gradually came into being.
 We will examine the leaders of the Reform movements – including Luther, Zwingli and Calvin – as well as studying the strengths and responses of traditional Catholicism.
 We will also consider some of the ways that ordinary Europeans experienced the Reformation: obedience, crises of faith, changes to their local churches, closure of monasteries, religious persecution and war.

 The course opens with a short survey of Warring States and Early-Imperial China (China through the Ming dynasty) before examining closely the Qing dynasty (1644-1912), the last major dynasty in Chinese history.
 We will then explore the forces, internal and external, that drove China toward a major revolution in the twentieth century.
-This section of the course will pay particular attention to external interests (British, Russian, Japanese, etc.) in China and how this led, first, to imperialism and, second, to strong Chinese nationalism.
+This section of the course will pay particular attention to external interests (British, Russian, Japanese, etc.) in China and how this led to both imperialism and strong Chinese nationalism.
 After surveying the nationalistic rivalry between the Chinese Communist Party and the Nationalist Guomindang Party, the course will focus on the emergence of the People's Republic of China, from the Mao years through the Deng Xiaoping-Jiang Zemin era.
-While the course focuses primarily on mainland China, i.e., traditional China geo-culturally speaking, attention is devoted to exploring "Chinas" at other levels, such as the Republic of China (Taiwan), Singapore, Hong Kong, Macau, and overseas Chinese communities where Chinese history and culture remain strong forces (e.g., Malaysia, Hawaii, and San Francisco).
+While the course focuses primarily on mainland China (i.e., traditional China geo-culturally speaking), attention is devoted to exploring "Chinas" at other levels, such as the Republic of China (Taiwan), Singapore, Hong Kong, Macau, and overseas Chinese communities where Chinese history and culture remain strong forces (e.g., Malaysia, Hawaii, and San Francisco).

 The purpose of this module is to bring together the breadth of a Liberal Arts student’s learning and experience to bear on a major project.
 Starting from the student’s major area of study the project will reach out to incorporate elements from the totality of learning on the programme and the realisation of the breadth that a Liberal Arts graduate has achieved.
 The Capstone can take the form of a reflective practice-based project or a traditional written dissertation subject to meeting the word-length equivalencies below.
 The Capstone will run over two semesters and will be supervised by a minimum of one supervisor although two may be allocated depending on the nature of the work.